Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 # login in with your azure account
-Az login
+az login

 # Check if you are on the right subscription
 az account show

-# switch subscription if needed
+# switch subscriptions if needed
 az account set --subscription [your subscriptionId]

-# if you don't have resource group, execute this command for creating an resource group
+# if you don't have a resource group already, execute this command to create one
 az group create --name $rg --location eastus2